Research Projects

 γ-CDs

-provides an understanding of the binding, which is analogous to linear
+provide an understanding of the binding, which is analogous to this of linear maltopentaose (G5) and maltoheptaose (G7) oligomers namely, anchoring of

 two glucose residues to GPb.
 However, the inhibition constant of